kubos/kubos/docs/tutorials/app-register.rst

     - Updating the application to a newer version
     - Verifying what versions of the application have been registered

+This tutorial is written to be run entirely within your local development environment, however, you may also interact with the applications service on your OBC by setting up its :ref:`ethernet connection <ethernet>`.

 Setup
 -----

 We'll be using the example application from the :doc:`mission application tutorial <first-mission-app>`.
+Make sure that the `manifest.toml` file is present in the same project directory.

 This tutorial will use the following example directories: